JuliaLang/julia/doc/manual/parallel-computing.rst

 and the other to write data that needs to be sent to worker ``pid``.
 Custom cluster managers can use an in-memory :class:`BufferStream` as the plumbing to proxy data between the custom, possibly non-:class:`IO` transport and Julia's in-built parallel infrastructure.

-A :class:`BufferStream` is an in-memory ``IOBuffer`` which behaves like an :class:`IO` - it is a stream which can be handled asynchronously.
+A :class:`BufferStream` is an in-memory ``IOBuffer`` which behaves like an :class:`IO`---it is a stream which can be handled asynchronously.

 Folder ``examples/clustermanager/0mq`` contains an example of using ZeroMQ to connect Julia workers in a star topology with a 0MQ broker in the middle.
-Note: The Julia processes are still all *logically* connected to each other - any worker can message any other worker directly without any awareness of 0MQ being used as the transport layer.
+Note: The Julia processes are still all *logically* connected to each other---any worker can message any other worker directly without any awareness of 0MQ being used as the transport layer.

 When using custom transports:

 - Julia workers must NOT be started with ``--worker``.
-Starting with ``--worker`` will result in the newly launched workers defaulting to the TCP/IP socket transport implementation
+Starting with ``--worker`` will result in the newly launched workers defaulting to the TCP/IP socket transport implementation.
 - For every incoming logical connection with a worker, :func:`Base.process_messages(rd::IO, wr::IO)` must be called.
-  This launches a new task that handles reading and writing of messages from/to the worker represented by the :class:`IO` objects
+  This launches a new task that handles reading and writing of messages from/to the worker represented by the :class:`IO` objects.
-- ``init_worker(cookie, manager::FooManager)`` MUST be called as part of worker process initialization
+- ``init_worker(cookie, manager::FooManager)`` MUST be called as part of worker process initialization.
 - Field ``connect_at::Any`` in :class:`WorkerConfig` can be set by the cluster manager when :func:`launch` is called.
 The value of this field is passed in in all :func:`connect` callbacks.
 Typically, it carries information on *how to connect* to a worker.
-For example, the TCP/IP socket transport uses this field to specify the ``(host, port)`` tuple at which to connect to a worker
+For example, the TCP/IP socket transport uses this field to specify the ``(host, port)`` tuple at which to connect to a worker.

 ``kill(manager, pid, config)`` is called to remove a worker from the cluster.
 On the master process, the corresponding :class:`IO` objects must be closed by the implementation to ensure proper cleanup.